 As of December 27, 2012, The Center for Excellence in Eye Care’s Miami practice has been offering Bladeless Laser Cataract Surgery to patients all over South Florida!
-This new LensAR femtosecond laser technology has brought precision, speed and predictability to the routine cataract surgery procedure that has been performed for years.
-The laser has taken over many of the steps currently perfomed by hand with a blade.
+This new Lensar femtosecond laser technology has brought precision, speed, and predictability to the routine cataract surgery procedure that has been performed for years.
+The laser has taken over many of the steps currently performed by hand with a blade.
 The doctors at the Center are excited to be able to offer this technology to their patients.

 Surgery to remove cataracts is one of the most frequently performed procedures today.
 It is also one of the most successful and one of the safest procedures in medicine today.
 It is estimated that there are over 14 million lens implant procedures performed each year.